Murray Perahia: Recent activities

 Perahia has recorded Chopin's études, and Schubert's late piano sonatas.
 He is currently editing a new Urtext edition of Beethoven's piano sonatas.
 Besides his solo career, Perahia is active in chamber music and appears regularly with the Guarneri and Budapest String Quartets.
 He is also Principal Guest Conductor of the Academy of St Martin in the Fields, with which he records and performs.

 In January 2009, Murray Perahia was appointed president of the Jerusalem Music Center established by violinist Isaac Stern.
 In an interview with Haaretz newspaper, he said: "Music represents an ideal world where all dissonances resolve, where all modulations — that are journeys — return home, and where surprise and stability coexist."

 Perahia appeared at Sir Neville Marriner's 90th birthday concert on April 1, 2014, playing Mozart's Piano Concerto No. 20 with the Academy of St Martin in the Fields conducted by Marriner.

 In 2016, Perahia signed with Deutsche Grammophon.
 His first release for the label, Bach's French Suites, came out in October 2016.

 On April 16, 2024, at Wigmore Hall, after a six-year health hiatus, Perahia returned to performing.

 Teaching

 Upon graduation from Mannes, Perahia was appointed to the faculty and taught there from 1969 to 1979.
 Perahia was invited to teach at the International Piano Foundation Theo Lieven (known today as the International Piano Academy Lake Como) to selected students.
 He has given masterclasses at such institutions as Juilliard School, Stanford University, and Peabody Institute, among many others.
 Each year, he holds a summer course at the Jerusalem Music Centre to young Israeli pianists, aged 12 to 18.
 He continues to give frequent masterclasses as president of the JMC.
 Perahia plans to hold a series of masterclasses in Munich on Beethoven's piano sonatas, hosted by the publisher G. Henle Verlag, with ten young professional pianists.

 Personal life

 Perahia lives in London with his wife, Ninette Shohet, who is of Iraqi-Jewish heritage.
 He has two adult sons, Benjamin and Raphael.

+Perahia was the cousin of the late guitarist Joshua Perahia (1952-2024), best known for his work in the Christian metal band Joshua.